 Black garlic has a milder, sweeter flavor compared to that of raw garlic.
 You can add it to pastas, soups, or stir fries; blend it into oils; or mix it into dips and sauces.

-Black garlic is raw garlic that has been fermented under controlled conditions for several weeks.
+Black garlic is raw garlic that has been aged under controlled conditions for several weeks.
 This changes its color and flavor.

 This process also significantly increases the antioxidant activities of the garlic.
 In fact, antioxidants in black garlic are likely the reason for its potential benefits for the heart, liver, blood sugar, and brain, as well as its potential anticancer properties.